 International human rights law imposes specific obligations on states to eliminate harmful gender stereotypes and wrongful gender stereotyping.
 See our legal factsheet on gender stereotypes and the right to education for further information.

-The Committee on the Elimination of Discrimination against Women (the Committee) defines gender-based violence against women (GBV) as ‘violence that is directed against a woman because she is a woman or that affects women disproportionately’ (General Recommendation 19, para.
+The Committee on the Elimination of Discrimination against Women (the Committee) defines gender-based violence against women (GBV) as “violence directed at women because they are women or affects women disproportionately” (General Recommendation 19, para.
 6).
-Such violence takes multiple forms, including: ‘acts or omissions intended or likely to cause or result in death or physical, sexual, psychological or economic harm or suffering to women, threats of such acts, harassment, coercion and arbitrary deprivation of liberty’ (General Recommendation 35, para.
+This violence takes many forms, including “acts or omissions intended or likely to cause or result in death or physical, sexual, psychological or economic harm or suffering to women, threats of such acts, harassment, coercion and arbitrary deprivation of liberty” (General Recommendation 35, para.
 14).
+The Committee recognizes GBV as a form of discrimination under Article 1 of the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW, 1979), establishing a legal framework that positions GBV as a human rights violation, primarily articulated in General Recommendations 19 and 35.

 For further reading, see Unesco and UN Women (2016) Global guidance on school-related gender-based violence.
 See also Global Education Monitoring Report’s blog Teachers are central to any effective response to school-related gender-based violence (part 1 and part 2).